Exploring Tax Advantages of Real Estate and Business in Jackson Hole

 Wyoming Has No Income Tax

 In fact, state income tax is constitutionally prohibited.
-As one of only seven states in the United States that does not levy a personal income tax, Wyoming tax advantages become even more compelling.
+As one of only seven states in the United States that does not levy a personal income tax, tax advantages of real estate ownership in Wyoming become even more compelling.

 Wyoming as Tax Shelter – No Estate or Inheritance Taxes

-Wyoming’s Rule Against Perpetuities – Advantages of a Trust Fund in Wyoming
+Wyoming’s Rule Against Perpetuities – Advantages of a Trust in Wyoming

-Wealth that can avoid estate tax levy will grow more than wealth that is subject to estate tax at every generation.
+Wealth that can avoid estate tax levy will grow more than wealth that is subject to estate tax in every generation.
 The Dynasty Trust allows individuals an alternative to giving their wealth to their heirs directly.
-In a “dynasty trust” wealth can benefit many generations of a family another without being subject to estate tax at each generation.
+In a “dynasty trust,” wealth can benefit many generations of a family without being subject to estate tax at each generation.

 Dynasty trusts are an excellent opportunity for wealth preservation.
 With multi-generational planning, you can give your family generations of tax-protected, creditor-protected, failed marriage protected wealth.
 This allows the family— rather than the state—to dictate how long a trust can last.